 This course introduces students to key concepts and measures; major theoretical perspectives and central debates; empirical material on population size, distribution, and trends; and basic methodological tools used in the field of demography, the study of population processes.
 There is no prerequisite for the course, but much of the material is quantitative in nature and so students considering taking the course should be comfortable performing computations and comfortable with basic algebra.
 Familiarity with a spreadsheet package such as Excel will be helpful for completing the homework problem set assignments.

-GCHB 7900 RESEARCH APPROACHES AND DESIGN FOR GLOBAL HEALTH (3) - offered in Fall (Anglewicz)
+GCHB 7900 RESEARCH APPROACHES AND DESIGN FOR GLOBAL HEALTH (3) - offered in Spring (Anglewicz)

 This course presents research as a systematic method for examining questions derived from related theory and practice, and links questions and theoretical standpoints to different sources of data and analytical approaches.
 Students will be exposed to major research designs for interdisciplinary research, ranging from experimental designs (RE, RCT and other epidemiological and scientific study designs), to quasi-experimental studies using cross-sectional surveys and secondary data analysis of large-scale data sets, to non-experimental approaches such as ethnographic methods, group discussions, and case-study designs.
 The span (from experimental to quasi-experimental and non-experimental designs) provides a basic understanding of a range of research approaches that are relevant and widely used in interdisciplinary global health and health services research.
 Some attention will be paid to issues of sampling strategies for quantitative and qualitative inquiry; appropriate methods and techniques of analysis for different research designs, levels and unit of analysis, measurement issues and how they are handled, and logic, validity, and reliability of designs.